utdata/rwd-mastery-assignments/ed-gifted-students/rubric-wb.md

 The goal is to find the answer to the following questions:

-- Which campuses in the state have the highest percentage of GT students?
+- Which campuses in the state have the highest percentage of Gifted and Talented (GT) students?
 Filter to those with at least 100 students designated.
-  - More importantly, find and rank AISD schools by the highest percentage of GT students.
+  - Which AISD schools have the highest percentage of GT students.
-- Which districts statewide have the highest percentage of students designated as Gifted and Talented (GT students)?
-Might you look further at any schools in local districts?
+- Which districts statewide have the highest percentage of students designated as GT students?
+  - Since there is a local district near the top, look further into their schools.

-To do this, you'll have to "join" directory data to your gifted schools data to get the names of schools and districts.
+To find these answers, you'll have to "join" directory data to your gifted schools data to get the names of schools and districts.

 ## Import and clean the data sets